psjs22/PerturbingPathwayMetrics/README.md

 These two MATLAB function files are used in the MATLAB scripts that generate the examples in the paper.

-Example 3.1: Simple Hypothetical Model Perturbation Framework
+Example 3.1: Simple Hypothetical Model Perturbation Framework:
+Use file pertCmetrics.m to compute the change in contribution metrics using the perturbation framework.

-Example 3.2: Simple Hypothetical Model Sensitivity Framework
+Example 3.2: Simple Hypothetical Model Sensitivity Framework:
+Use file sensCmetrics.m to compute sensitivities and elasticities of the contribution metrics.

-Example 3.3: Monarch Butterfly Model Sensitivity of Life Rates in Season 6 Use file MonarchExamplePPCM.m to compute sensitivities and elasticities of contribution metrics.
+Example 3.3: Monarch Butterfly Model Sensitivity of Life Rates in Season 6:
+Use file MonarchExamplePPCM.m to compute sensitivities and elasticities of the contribution metrics.
-Use file sensLambdaMonarch.m to compute sensitivities and elasticities of asymptotic growth rate.
+Use file sensLambdaMonarch.m to compute sensitivities and elasticities of the asymptotic growth rate.

-Example 3.4: Monarch Butterfly Model Threats and Proposed Management Actions Use file MonarchExamplePPCM2.m to compute change in contribution metrics following threats and threats and conservation.
+Example 3.4: Monarch Butterfly Model Threats and Proposed Management Actions:
+Use file MonarchExamplePPCM2.m to compute change in contribution metrics following threats and threats and conservation.
 Plot figure